Explore Courses

 Agile methodology is an iterative project management technique that prioritizes cross-functional collaboration and continuous improvement.
 It segregates the project into different phases and directs the team through planning, evaluation, and execution.
 Scrum and Agile team members play an integral role in any organization.

 Whether you are an expert or a novice in the world of Agile technology, these Agile interview questions can help you immensely in your technical rounds.
-We have briefly brushed upon all levels of difficulty in this article on agile methodology questions and answers.
+We have briefly brushed upon all levels of difficulty in this article on Agile methodology interview questions for freshers & experienced.

 Recently, the Agile Methodology has gained traction in the industry, with an increasing number of companies incorporating the concept into their organizational infrastructure.
 As a result, job postings in this domain is increasing rapidly.
 If you, too, wish to land a promising job in the IT sector, you must be well-versed in the Agile Methodology.